hroarr28/React-Technical-Challenge/README.md

 The chart is a Line graph that shows the number of users with birthdays in each month and the cumulative price of giving a $5 voucher to each of these users.

-The chart can be filteres to remove users.
+The chart can be filtered to remove users from it.
 It can be filtered to remove users who have less than the minimum spend selected.
-It can be filtered to show only Male, Female or All and can be filered by region.
+It can be filtered to show only Male, Female or All and can be filtered by region.

 Below the chart a table is displayed with the same information in a readabale format.